View the Labels/SDS information for Acelepryn Insecticide.

 Features symptoms, activity, life cycles and control options for the common crane fly and European crane fly.

 ©2019 Syngenta.
 Important: Always read and follow label instructions.
-Some products may not be registered for sale or use in all states or counties.
-Please check with your state or local Extension Service to ensure registration status.Acelepryn® is a trademark of a Syngenta Group Company.
+Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
+Please check with your local extension service to ensure registration status and proper use.Acelepryn®, Greencast® is a trademark of a Syngenta Group Company.

 Provaunt® is a trademark of a Syngenta Group Company.
 Acelepryn® is not for Sale, Sale Into, Distribution and/or Use in Nassau, Suffolk, Kings and Queens Counties of New York State.